GETobjects/GETobjects/org/getobjects/jmi/README.txt

-JMI - JOPE Management Interface
+JMI - Go Management Interface
 ===============================

 NOTE: This is work in progress, a fast hack which needs a lot of cleanups.
 But